xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 # About myself

-I'm currently a student at master program in computer science at UChicago.
+I just finished my master's degree in computer science at UChicago.
 As you can see on my resume, I have a Electrical Engineering background in both undergraduate and graduate school.
 But I changed my career to computer science because I have a huge interest in software engineering.
 So, over the past year at the UChicago, I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

-And I had a chance to get to know petuum from a friend, and I get very interested in the company's business of building AI solutions and platforms for enterprise.
+I can start to work from Feb 11th, and Uber has always been my dream company.
 I'm hoping to join the team and get to know more about the engineering practice.